 Dr. Marlene Caroselli, Author & Adjunct Professor, UCLA & National University

-Dr. Maulana Karenga initiated the observance of ancient African virtues the same year Dr. Martin Luther King was assassinated.
-Fifty years later, 28 million people worldwide spend seven days in December affirming unity, self-determination, collective work, cooperative economics, purpose, creativity, and faith.
-Gather colleagues, and ask each to tell one way the company affirms one of these values.
-And then…present the boss with a collective gift to show the staff’s appreciation.
+Dr. Maulana Karenga initiated the observance of ancient African virtues the same year Dr. Martin Luther King Jr. was assassinated.
+Fifty years later, 28 million people worldwide spend seven days in December affirming unity, self-determination, collective work, cooperative economics, purpose, creativity and faith.
+Gather colleagues and ask each to tell one way the company affirms one of these values.
+Then, present the boss with a collective gift to show the staff’s appreciation.

 A fun way to celebrate the holidays with your office is by giving back.
-Find a local nonprofit and volunteer as a group.
-Maybe cook a meal for a homeless shelter and eat together as a team.
-Or host a party at the local boys and girls club.
-You can get inexpensive party favors and sweet treats at the Dollar Tree for all to enjoy.
+Find a local nonprofit organization and volunteer as a group.
+Maybe cook a meal for a homeless shelter and eat together as a team, or host a party at the local boys and girls club.
+You can get inexpensive party favors and sweet treats at the Dollar Tree or for all to enjoy.

 Casmin Wisner, PR Representative, Jive Communications

 My team loves going to TopGolf for holiday parties and the occasional celebratory event.
-While this doesn’t sound super unique in and of itself, splitting your team into groups and competing in costume as heroes vs villains, or Who’s vs Grinches would be hysterical.
-That is definitely an event my team, who loves dressing up, enjoys.
+While this doesn’t sound super unique in and of itself, splitting your team into groups and competing in costume as heroes vs. villains or Who’s vs. Grinches would be hysterical.
+That is definitely an event my team, which loves dressing up, enjoys.

 Shelley Grieshop, Creative Writer, Totally Promotional